Past SHATPS Officers

 Castella Award becomes Skavaril Award

 Now we must backtrack and tell the story of how the name of our service award was changed from the Castella Award to the Skavaril Award.
 In brief, it was Russ Skavaril who came up with the idea to create an award for distinguished service to our society.
-It happened at the World Columbian Stamp Exposition at Chicago in 1992 when I showed Russ a reproduction of Napoleonic medal that depicts a scene on St. Helena on one side.
-I'd bought the medal at a shop at the Invalides in Paris, with the idea that the society might use it in some way.
+It happened at the World Columbian Stamp Exposition at Chicago in 1992 when I showed Russ a reproduction of Napoleonic medal that depicts on the back a scene on St. Helena.
+I'd bought the medal at the Invalides in Paris, with the idea that the society might use it in some way.
 As I wrote in my tribute to my friend in 2001, "In three heartbeats Russ put it all together in his mind, or nearly all of it.
 'Let's create an award…for distinguished service to the society and we'll give this medal to the recipient,' he said."
-A week or so later he christened it "The Castella Award", later proposed to be renamed to "The Skavaril Award".
+A week or so later he christened it "The Castella Award."

 - 6 -